Anosov flows in dimension 3 from gluing building blocks with quasi-transverse boundary: Periodic orbit complement as JSJ piece of a transitive Anosov flow

-In \cite{gabaiPseudoAnosovMapsSurgery1990}, the authors use the method of \emph{invariant train tracks} (\cite{pennerCombinatoricsTrainTracks1992}) to construct a $g$-invariant {train track} obtained from the invariant \emph{subtracks} $\tau_g$ and $\tau_d$ of the half-twists $\alpha_g^i$ and $\alpha_d^i$.
-They are described in Figure~\ref{fig: train track}.
-The invariant {train track} $\tau$ is a recollection of the subtracks $\tau_g$ and $\tau_d$ which overlap on monogons (Figure~\ref{fig: train track}).
 The authors show (\cite[Proposition~4]{gabaiPseudoAnosovMapsSurgery1990}) that $g$ is isotopic relative to $\partial D$ to a pseudo-Anosov homeomorphism of $\hat g$ of $D$.
 Moreover if we denote $\lambda^s$ the stable invariant lamination of $\hat g$ on $D$, then a $n$-gone of $D \ssm \tau$ corresponds to a disk with $n$ cusps of $D \ssm \lambda^s$.
 We then observe that, in the particular situation of an alternating left and right Hopf plumbing, these connected components are disks with one or two cusps, and it follows that the stable foliation with singularities $f^s$ of the pseudo-Anosov homeomorphism $\hat g$ that extends the $\lambda^s$ lamination admits only singularities of type $1$-prong.

 Passing to the $2$ order covering on $S$, it follows that (up to isotopy relative to $\partial S$), the monodromy $f$ of the knot $K$ is pseudo-Anosov, and its foliations have no singularities on the interior $S$. \end{proof}